ryanshoover/rollbar-php-wordpress/readme.txt

 = Version 2.3.0 (5th April 2018) =
 * Added `rollbar_plugin_settings` filter
 * Added majority of Rollbar PHP config options to the User Interface.
+* Moved the settings from Tools -> Rollbar to Settings -> Rollbar

 = Version 2.2.0 (4th December 2017) =
 * Fixed the logging level to correctly inlude errors from specified level and up.